waywardgeek/sonic/doc/index.md

 developers ignore, and would not bother to patent.
 I will not file any patents on sonic algorithms, leaving the algorithms free for you to use.

+## Comparison to Other Solutions

+Sonic is not like SoundTouch.
+SoundTouch uses WSOLA, an algorithm optimized for changing the tempo of music.
+No open source WSOLA based program performs well for speech (contrary to the inventor's estimate of WSOLA).
+Listen to [this soundstretch sample](soundstretch.wav), which uses SoundTouch, and compare it to [this sonic sample](sonic.wav).
+Both are sped up by 2X.
+With a bit of hacking, WSOLA can be made to sound better than this soundstretch sample, but it will never sound good, even at 2X.

+However, there are decent open-source algorithms for speech.
+They are all in the TD-PSOLA family.
+For speech rates below 2X, sonic uses PICOLA, which I find to be the best algorithm available.
+A slightly buggy implementation of PICOLA is availale in the spandsp library.
+I find the one in RockBox quite good, though it's limited to 2X speed up.
+So far as I know, only sonic is optimized for speed factors needed by the blind, up to 8X.

-# Using libsonic in your program
+## Using libsonic in your program

+Sonic is still a new library, and has not yet been incorporated into Debian or other major distros.
+For now, I recommend that users simply add sonic.c and sonic.h to their applications.

-The file main.c is the source code for the sonic command-line application.
+The file [main.c](main.c) is the source code for the sonic command-line application.
 It is meant to be useful as example code.
-Feel free to copy directly from it into your application, as main.c is in the public domain.
+Feel free to copy directly from main.c into your application, as main.c is in the public domain.
+Dependencies listed in debian/control like libsndfile are there to compile the sonic command-line application.
+Libsonic has no external dependencies.

 There are basically two ways to use sonic: batch or stream mode.
 The simplest is batch mode where you pass an entire sound sample to sonic.
 All you do is